The Counterfeit

 When a voice is being silenced, ask:

-• Are we honoring past witnesses while resisting the same spirit in the present?
+- Are past witnesses being honored while the same spirit is resisted in the present?

 These questions are uncomfortable, but necessary.
 Prophetic speech should indeed be tested.
 But once tested, it must not be strangled simply because it threatens the peace of compromise.